Spiral renormalization group flow and universal entanglement spectrum of the non-Hermitian 5-state Potts model

-\emph{Conformal data}---To increase the precision of the fixed point $\lambda_c$, we consider leading irrelevant perturbations from the operators $\varepsilon'$, $T \overline{T}$, $T^2$ and $\overline{T}^2$ allowed by the symmetries of the Hamiltonian.
-The (spatial) symmetry requirements leave only $\partial^4 \mathbb{I},\overline{\partial}^4 \mathbb{I}$ and $\Box \varepsilon'$ which have vanishing one-point functions or orthogonal Verma modules to our group of operators \cite{Cardy1986}.
+Consequently, we can achieve accurate results up to system sizes $L = 24$, while ensuring that what remains are the finite-size effects and that second-order terms stay negligible \cite{Pirvu2012}.
+In particular, we use larger system sizes beyond the reach of ED methods up to $L=64$ for computing the entanglement spectrum.
+Employing larger systems is crucial, for instance, in Fig.~\ref{fig:BCFT_entanglementspectrum}, where the maximal reach of ED methods $L\sim 12$ barely captures the right physics due to the logarithmic finite-size effects.
+The relatively good performance of the MPS algorithms on non-Hermitian models in capturing the entanglement can also be explained by the small non-Hermiticity.
+It retains the same ordering as the true entanglement structure.
+Consequently, as further analyzed in \cite{supplementary}, the algorithms only experience slight systematic errors in the imaginary results, a known problem \cite{Shimizu2025}.
+We use the Julia packages TensorKit.jl and MPSKit.jl to perform the numerical simulations \cite{tensorkit, mpskit}. \\ \\ \emph{Conformal data}---To increase the precision of the fixed point $\lambda_c$, we consider leading irrelevant perturbations from the operators $\varepsilon'$, $T \overline{T}$, $T^2$ and $\overline{T}^2$ allowed by the symmetries of the Hamiltonian The (spatial) symmetry requirements leave only $\partial^4 \mathbb{I},\overline{\partial}^4 \mathbb{I}$ and $\Box \varepsilon'$ which have vanishing one-point functions or orthogonal Verma modules to our group of operators \cite{Cardy1986}.
 We simulate the Hamiltonian with PBC to exploit radial quantization.
 Consequently, at the critical point where $g_{\varepsilon'} = 0$, the ground state energy and energy gaps depend on the central charge $c$ and scaling dimensions $\Delta_n$ of the CCFT according to \cite{affleck1986,blote1986}

 where $x = 1/L$, $v$ is the speed of light, $f$ is the ground state energy density and $a,\tilde{a}_n$ take into account the leading irrelevant perturbations.
 For each point $\lambda$ in theory space, we first recover the non-universal parameter $v$ by plugging in the theoretical central charge $c$ and ground state energies for $L = 8-14$.
 We extrapolate the fit of Eq. \eqref{eq:E0Ensubleading} for all pairs of subsequent data points to $L \to + \infty$ to obtain $v \approx 2.880 -0.705i$.
 These intermediate system sizes allow us to exclude sub-subleading finite-size corrections, while also avoiding deviations due to the finite bond dimension.
 Now we evaluate the deviation between the leading order contribution to $\Delta_n$ in Eq. \eqref{eq:E0Ensubleading} and the theoretical value $\Delta_n^\text{th}$ \cite{Gorbenko2}: